sjpp/notes/README.md

-## Notes and code / command lines snippets
+## Notes and code / command lines snippets and other stuff

 This repo contains my technical notes.